Authors

 Patrick Lagreid

 I strive to capture the essence of a cigar and the people behind them in my work – every cigar you light up is the culmination of the work of countless people and often represents generations of struggle and stories.
 For me, it’s about so much more than the cigar – it’s about the story behind it, the experience of enjoying the work of artisans and the way that a good cigar can bring people together.
-In addition to my work with halfwheel, I’m an editor for Cigar Snob Magazine; public address announcer for Goodyear Ballpark, spring training home of the Cleveland Indians and Cincinnati Reds; baseball writer and podcaster and I cover the Phoenix cigar scene for Examiner.com.
+In addition to my work with halfwheel, I’m the Spring Training public address announcer for the Colorado Rockies; a stats stringer for MLB.com, PA announcer for the Salt River Rafters of the Arizona Fall League, voice talent and writer, among other things.
+I also cover the Phoenix cigar scene for Examiner.com, and was previously an editor for Cigar Snob magazine.

 Brian Burt

-Brian has been smoking cigars since 2005 and reviewing them as a hobby since 2010.
-He initially started out small with a 50 count humidor and smoking one or two cigars a month.
-Not knowing anybody else that smoked cigars it was only an occasional hobby he took part in.
-In March of 2010 he joined Nublive and Cigar Asylum, connecting him with many people who also shared an interest in cigars.
-Reading what they had to say about brands he had never heard of, Brian quickly immersed himself in the boutique brands of the industry and it was then that cigars transformed from a hobby into a passion.
-Besides his cigar hobby and job in the IT industry, Brian loves spending time with his wife Melissa and their two dogs Belle (a yorkie) and Coco (a chocolate lab).
+I have been smoking cigars since 2005 and reviewing them as a hobby since 2010.
+Initially I started out small with a 50-count humidor and only smoking one or two cigars a month.
+Not knowing anybody else that smoked cigars, it was only an occasional hobby that I took part in.
+In March of 2010 I joined Nublive and Cigar Asylum, connecting me with many people who also shared an interest in cigars.
+Reading what they had to say about brands I had never heard of, I quickly immersed myself in the boutique brands of the industry and it was then that cigars transformed from a hobby into a passion.
+Besides my cigar hobby and job in the IT industry, my wife and I love traveling, trying new restaurants and relaxing at home with our two dogs.